fathomminds/php-rest-models/documentation/howto/model.md

 ### Enable IDE autocompletion ###

-To enable IDE autocompletion, specify the return type for the inherited resource() method
+To enable IDE autocompletion, specify the return type for the inherited resource() method.
+[How to enable IDE autocompletion?](./ide-autocompletion.md)